cepsdev/compressed_ast/README.md

 Overall Problem: To store not strictly typed Abstract Syntax Trees efficiently, i.e. access to data is easy and fast for current processor designs and cache architectures, and with minimal redundancy, i.e. compression of structural/type information.
-What means "not strictly type": No a priori type scheme, in XML slang: no schema.
+What means "not strictly typed": No a priori type scheme, in XML slang: no schema.

 Example:

-Assume json-message which includes a list of points:
+Assume a json-message which includes a list of points:

 msg = {
  "points" : [